EvaneRex/taskmanager/README.md

 #### Note

-Posty is still only in the early development fast so the functionality is is limited to the two managers.
+Posty is still only in the early development fase so the functionality is limited to the two managers.